-Weeks had been spent converting the vast space inside an industrial warehouse into a carefully reconstructed microcosm of the battlefield.
-The floor was layered with soil and pockmarked with meticulously hand dug craters.
+Weeks had been spent converting the vast space inside an industrial warehouse into a carefully reconstructed microcosm of a battlefield.
+The floor was layered with soil and pockmarked with meticulously hand-dug craters.
 The entire back wall was painted with a mural of parallel barbed wire wrapped trenches that stretched off into the horizon and disappeared into the darkness spreading under a descending sun.

-Soma, a dreamy teenage soldier on this mock battlefield, watched with quiet resignation as stagehands dressed as soldiers scattered themselves in the in front of an unloaded machine gun.
+Soma, a dreamy teenage soldier serving on this mock battlefield, watched with quiet resignation as stagehands dressed as soldiers scattered themselves in front of the oscillating barrel of an unloaded machine gun.
 The other three men in Soma’s make-believe unit were all about the same age, but more importantly, they were the same height and had similar physiques.
-They hadn’t seen any action, but few others in the whole of the imperial army wore the uniform so well.
+They hadn’t seen any action, but few others in the imperial army wore the uniform so well.

 Soma’s country had been at war for the last three years.
 His brother died as a hero defending the frontiers of their ancestral home.
 Soma spent more than a year of his waning childhood making promises to a makeshift altar to his fallen brother, it was no more than his medals and a single photograph.

 On his seventeenth birthday, Soma enlisted.
 He was a tall, handsome boy with a lean figure, broad straight shoulders and a spine that never seemed to bend.
 He hadn’t even completed basic training before a Colonel took notice of the “exceptional specimen” and recommended him for a “special assignment.”